-This Official Statement sets forth information relating to the sale and issuance of the \$267,405,000 State of Florida, Department of Transportation Turnpike Revenue Bonds, Series 2013C (the "2013C Bonds"), dated the date of delivery thereof, by the Division of Bond Finance of the State Board of Administration of Florida (the "Division of Bond Finance").
+This Official Statement sets forth information relating to the sale and issuance of the \$173,385,000 State of Florida, Department of Transportation Turnpike Revenue Refunding Bonds, Series 2016A (the "2016A Bonds"), dated the date of delivery thereof, by the Division of Bond Finance of the State Board of Administration of Florida (the "Division of Bond Finance").

-Proceeds of the 2013C Bonds will be used to finance capital improvements to the Turnpike System (the "System"), to refund a portion of the outstanding State of Florida, Department of Transportation Turnpike Revenue Bonds, Series 2004A, to fund a reserve account, and to pay costs of issuance.
+Proceeds of the 2016A Bonds will be used to refund a portion of the outstanding State of Florida, Department of Transportation Turnpike Revenue Bonds, Series 2006A, and to pay costs of issuance.
 The refunding is being effectuated to achieve debt service savings due to lower interest rates.
-See "PURPOSE OF THE ISSUE" below for more detailed information.
+See "THE REFUNDING PROGRAM" below for more detailed information.

-The 2013C Bonds will be solely payable from the Net Revenues of the System.
-The lien of the 2013C Bonds on the Net Revenues is on a parity with certain Turnpike Revenue Bonds issued since 2004.
-The aggregate principal amount of Bonds outstanding subsequent to the issuance of the 2013C Bonds is \$2,900,975,000, excluding the Refunded Bonds to be redeemed on July 1, 2014.
-The 2013C Bonds are not secured by the full faith and credit of the State of Florida.
+The 2016A Bonds will be solely payable from the Net Revenues of the System.
+The lien of the 2016A Bonds on the Net Revenues is on a parity with certain Turnpike Revenue Bonds issued since 2004.
+The aggregate principal amount of Bonds which will be outstanding subsequent to the issuance of the 2016A Bonds is \$2,914,455,000, excluding the Refunded Bonds which will be economically but not legally defeased on the date of closing and are expected to be redeemed on July 1, 2016.
+The 2016A Bonds are not secured by the full faith and credit of the State of Florida.